bbulson/pdf-form-validator/demo-files/README.md

 Allows easy testing without modifying application logic

-Acts as the input source for both local runs and CI automation

 ▶️ How to Use

 Add any .pdf form to this folder

-Push changes to the main branch to automatically trigger the GitHub Actions validation pipeline.

-The system will automatically process all files in this directory
+Adding or updating files in this directory on GitHub automatically triggers the pipeline to process all files.

 💡 Notes